josephfusco/multisite-root-asset-fix/README.md

-# Multisite Root Asset URL Fix
+# Multisite Root Asset Fix

 Fixes broken assets, media, and ACF fields in WordPress multisite subdirectory installations by ensuring all subsites load assets from the main site URL.